gimyeonghun/BettyUI/README.md

 WebView is the front-facing view of a web template engine.
 It's only argument is any type that must conform to `WebPage` (original naming, I know).

 Protocol `WebPage` requires one function, `render()`, which will generate the html string.
 BettyUI provides `Page`, a type that provides some sensible defaults.

+`Page` takes 2 arguments, `name` and `substitutions`, which refer to the base html file and the substitutions required.

+`WebView` takes 3 arguments, a type conforming to the `WebPage` protocol, a style sheet file and a bundleID.
+The latter is useful if you wish to open any links in any other browser than the default one.

+If a style sheet is applied, then the base html file in `Page` must have a `[[style]]` substitution. `WebView` will attempt to replace it with the contents provided in the `styleSheet` argument.

 ```swift
 let helloPage = Page(name: "hello")